9 April, 2019

 When will the changes to divorce proceedings take place?

 At the moment we don’t know given that the Ministry of Justice has said that new legislation will be introduced “as soon as parliamentary time allows”.
-It may therefore take some time for divorcing couples to benefit from the government’s decision therefore it is important that legal advice is sought from specialist family lawyers who can advise on ways that the divorce process can be dealt with as amicably as possible, including attending mediation which assists separated couples reach their own decisions relating to financial orders in divorce proceedings and children matters.
+It may therefore take some time for divorcing couples to benefit from the government’s decision therefore it is important that legal advice is sought from specialist family lawyers who can advise on ways that the divorce process can be dealt with as amicably as possible, including attending mediation which assists separated couples reach their own decisions relating to financial and children matters.